fbpx

 A qualified veterinarian will determine if your pet needs surgery, if you suspect that your animal may need surgery please bring them in for a check-up with us whereupon the need for surgery will be determined.

-We perform a variety of specialised and standard animal surgeries.
+We perform a variety of specialized and standard animal surgeries.
 For a full list please visit our list of surgical services for pet owners and veterinarians.

 Yes, as with any surgery, there are potential risks involved.
 These can include reactions to anesthesia, infection, bleeding, and complications related to the specific procedure.
 However, our team takes every precaution to minimize these risks, including pre-surgical evaluations, advanced monitoring during surgery, and providing detailed post-operative care instructions.
 We’re committed to ensuring your pet’s safety and comfort throughout the entire process.